Yes, those hands belong to the same person.

-- Treasure has announced that the Steam version of Ikaruga will have a Double Play mode which will make it possible to control both ships with a single controller.
+- The Steam version of Ikaruga has a Double Play mode which makes it possible to control both ships with a single controller.

 - Pictured above is an Ikaruga player doing a double-play run.
 What makes that one especially notable is that he does a no death, S++ rank game all the way up to partway through the final boss.
 Watch it here.

 Notable examples of Double Play in other games:

 - Tetris The Grand Master 2 PLUS has a Doubles mode that is intended for two players in which both sides share one field and must cooperate to reach level 300.
 Some players have completed it solo.

 - In Bub & Bob, a Mac clone of Bubble Bobble, the level layouts are the same but the gameplay is slightly different.
 One consequence is that on Level 99 (the last true level; Level 100 is a boss fight) the two halves are completely separated, so you must use both players.
 However, since you can call the other player into existence at any time, it's easy for a solo player to Double Play this level without having to Double Play the entire game.